Sasja Beslik: Life and career

 Beslik was born in Zenica, Bosnia and Herzegovina.
 The Bosnian War broke out in 1992, when he was 18 years old.
 Next year, he spent months sleeping in city parks and was almost executed during his escape from war-torn central Bosnia.
 He escaped to Poland and then to Sweden, where he spent seven months in a refugee camp learning Swedish and waiting for his residency papers.
 Once he became a Swedish citizen, he enrolled at Stockholm University, where he studied economics and journalism.

 As a journalist, he covered wars and humanitarian crises for the Red Cross from 1998 to 2000.
 Then he worked as a social impact assessment expert for BP in Angola, Georgia, and Nigeria.
 In 2004, he landed his first bank job as Head of Responsible Investments and later as deputy CEO at Banco Funds/ABN AMRO branch in Stockholm.

 His work for Nordea started in 2009, when he became head of responsible investments and corporate governance.
 He was named CEO of Nordea Investment Funds Sweden in 2011 and head of responsible investments and identity at Nordea Asset Management in 2013.
 Finally, at the beginning of 2017, Nordea placed Beslik at the head of a new unit, Sustainable Finance, tasked with implementing the decisions made by the company's corporate responsibility unit.

 He is the author of the books "Where the Money Tree Grows" (2021) and "Guld och gröna skogar" (2019) and the weekly newsletter "ESG on a Sunday".
 In 2019, he left Nordea to join Bank J. Safra Sarasin.

+As of 2025, he was Chief Investment Strategy Officer for SDG Impact in Japan, a fund that invests in recycle, recapture and reuse technologies.